ncmdev/sdk/superwidget/README.md

 - layout: Acceptable Values: 'tabs', 'accordion', 'panels' (default: 'tabs')
   - Specify the layout of the availability flavor.
 The tabs layout will display each category in a tab, the accordion layout will display each category on top of one another, and only one is visible at a given time, and 'panels' will display all services in each category.

-- display: Acceptable Values: 'modal-button', 'inline' (default: 'modal-button')
+- render: Acceptable Values: 'inline', 'power-button', 'simple-button' (default: 'power-button')
-  - Specify how to display the widget.
-The 'modal-button' display setting will display a button that when clicked will display a modal.
-The 'inline' display setting will display the widget within the given html DOM element.
+  - Specify how to render the widget.
+The 'inline' render setting will display the widget within the given html DOM element.
+The 'power-button' render setting will display a button that when clicked will display a modal.
+The 'simple-button' render setting will display a stripped-down version of the button.
+(N/A for some flavors.)

 # HTML Embed

 Our HTML Embed tags are the simplest way to include the GoWatchIt widget on your webpage.

 ## Buttons